marciolopesjr/marciolopesjr/README.md

 <h1> Márcio Lopes </h1>

-### Hello there! 👋 I'm just a programmer that likes to do things on computers.
+### Hello there! 👋 I'm just a programmer/designer that likes to do things on computers.
 You will find various languages and differents things here.
 You are welcome, come whenever you want.

 ### Some of my skills